 Justice of the Peace is a position created by the Vermont constitution in 1777.
 Over 1,800 people hold the position in Vermont.
-According to the Secretary of State’s JP Guide, mandatory duties include participating as a member of the board of civil authority, by serving as an election official and assisting on Election Day, sitting on tax appeals and serving as a member of the board of tax abatement.
-JPs can also officiate weddings, give oaths and can act as notaries if registered at the county courthouse.
+According to the Secretary of State’s JP Guide, mandatory duties include participating as a member of the board of civil authority by serving as an election official and assisting on Election Day, sitting on tax appeals, and serving as a member of the board of tax abatement.
+JPs can also officiate weddings, give oaths, and act as notaries if registered at the county courthouse.

 Gordon Barnaby | 802-889-3736 |